zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### SlevomatCodingStandard.ControlStructures.RequireNullCoalesceOperator
-The null coalesce operator should be used when possible.
+The null  coalescing operator `??` should be used when possible.
 ```php
 $foo = $bar['id'] ??
 '1';
 ```